Links for Chapter 4

 Figure 4.5

 Chris McDowall’s notes on the te reo Māori placenames map are at github.com/fogonwater/we-are-here.
-Te Hiku Media’s ngā-kupu tools for detecting Māori words in text are at github.com/TeHikuMedia/nga-kupu.
+Te Hiku Media’s ngā-kupu tools for detecting Māori words in text are no longer available on their github site.
+A fork of the repository is on my github site at github.com/DOSull/nga-kupu.